I’m a single Mum. A go-getter who never quits. An EXPLORER, who YES, loves to Explore!

 Sharing The Roads

 Roads are used by everyone and everything.
 This mean bullocks, wagons, kids, bicycles, cars, and trucks to name a few.

 Beware The Pedestrian

 Many locals tried to flag me down for a lift.
 As kind as I am, we kept our vehicle doors locked, and we didn’t collect any hitchhikers.
-When I have my passport on me, the doors do not open for anyone.
-Pedestrians walk om the road too, so I was always watching the sides.
+When I have my passport on me, the doors do not open to anyone.
+Pedestrians walk on the road too, so I was always watching the sides.

 Parades and Celebrations

 I’m not sure why these women we banging pots and dancing on the road, but they were a happy lot, and we thought they were fun.

 I found our little 4WD so economical as far as fuel went, even though we were always driving with the air conditioner on.
 We went up and down the island several times and only used less than 2 tanks of fuel in a month – I was pretty happy about that.